 Banana Split in a Jar Bar

 Around My Family Table's great idea combines all the best parts of a banana split into a cute mason jar, making it the perfect individual treat for kids.
 Layer up graham cracker crumbs, different types of ice cream, and fruit toppings for a dessert that really rocks.
 To check out the full recipe, click here.

 Italian Gelato Bar

-Set up your own mini gelateria right on the counter: you can buy gelato at the store but to make the gelato bar seem autentico, scoop it into the mini cups and garnish with a mini Italian flag.
+Set up your mini gelateria right on the counter: you can buy gelato at the store but to make the gelato bar seem authentico, scoop it into the mini cups and garnish with a mini Italian flag.
 Be sure to have fresh fruit, mint and small cones or wafers for garnish, too.

 Simple & Chill

-If you love the whole "ice cream bar" idea but it seems a tad unrealistic to you, especially on a hot day, try a very simple method.
-Set our your cones and anything non-perishable in advance, then just before your party peoples are ready for their treats, keep the ice cream in its own pints and set in a bowl of ice.
+If you love the whole "ice cream bar" idea, but it seems a tad unrealistic to you, especially on a hot day, try a very simple method.
+Set out your cones and anything non-perishable in advance, then just before your party peoples are ready for their treats, keep the ice cream in its pints and set in a bowl of ice.
 Make tiny labels to make it look chic—they can have the flavors of the ice cream or just simple words, like "celebrate."

 This old-fashioned-themed sundae bar by event planner Pocket Full of Parties makes us as happy as a kid in an ice cream shop.
 The chalkboard, color scheme and vintage objects add to the charm, while the display of sauces and toppings is sweet and simple.